RayRoPE icon

 We study positional encodings for multi-view transformers that process tokens from a set of posed input images, and seek a mechanism that encodes patches uniquely, allows SE(3)-invariant attention with multi-frequency similarity, and can be adaptive to the geometry of the underlying scene.
 We find that prior (absolute or relative) encoding schemes for multi-view attention do not meet the above desiderata, and present RayRoPE to address this gap.
 RayRoPE represents patch positions based on associated rays but leverages a predicted point along the ray instead of the direction for a geometry-aware encoding.
 To achieve SE(3) invariance, RayRoPE computes query-frame projective coordinates for computing multi-frequency similarity.
 Lastly, as the 'predicted' 3D point along a ray may not be precise, RayRoPE presents a mechanism to analytically compute the expected position encoding under uncertainty.
 We validate RayRoPE on the tasks of novel-view synthesis and stereo depth estimation and show that it consistently improves over alternate position encoding schemes (e.g. 15% relative improvement on LPIPS in Co3D).
 We also show that RayRoPE can seamlessly incorporate RGB-D input, resulting in even larger gains over alternatives that cannot positionally encode this information.

-Problem: How should we design positional encoding for multi-view transformers?
+How should we design positional encoding for multi-view transformers?

 We live in a 3D world, and the positional encoding of transformers should be 3D-aware as well.
 In this project, we propose RayRoPE, a novel relative positional encoding mechanism designed for multi-view attention.